Gaston Palewski: Decorations and honorary positions

-Character
+Personal life

-In his personal life, Palewski was a notorious and reckless womaniser, and this earned him a reputation for frivolity that damaged his prospects for a serious political career.
-Only his standing with de Gaulle, to whom he was devoted and totally loyal, enabled him to hold high office.
+Palewski was a notorious womaniser, and this earned him a reputation for frivolity that damaged his prospects for a serious political career.
+Only his standing with de Gaulle, to whom he was devoted and loyal, enabled him to hold high office.
 During the war in London he met the English writer and society figure Nancy Mitford, and began with her a long, passionate but intermittent affair.
 They were separated during the latter part of the war, but in 1946 she moved permanently to Paris, and their relationship, though never public, lasted until her death in 1973.
 This did not prevent him becoming involved with many other women.
-In 1969, without formally ending his affair with Mitford—he was with her when she died—he married Helen-Violette de Talleyrand-Périgord (1915–2003), duchesse de Sagan, the daughter of the seventh duc de Talleyrand and his wife Anna Gould.
+In 1969, without formally ending his affair with Mitford—he was with her when she died—he married Helen-Violette de Talleyrand-Périgord (1915–2003), Duchess of Sagan, the daughter of the seventh Duke of Talleyrand and his wife Anna Gould.
 The two had been having a long affair prior to the duchess's divorce from her first husband and had had a son out of wedlock.

-In the English-speaking world Palewski is known chiefly through his appearance as Fabrice, duc de Sauveterre, in two of Nancy Mitford's novels, The Pursuit of Love (1945) and Love in a Cold Climate (1949).
+In the English-speaking world, Palewski is known chiefly through his appearance as Fabrice, duc de Sauveterre, in two of Mitford's novels, The Pursuit of Love (1945) and Love in a Cold Climate (1949).
 The first of these contains a fairly accurate portrayal of their relationship, although it is moved from postwar to prewar Paris.
-Despite Mitford's love for Palewski, she depicted him in a very clear-eyed way in these novels, with no attempt to disguise his many infidelities.
+Despite Mitford's love for Palewski, she did not hide his many infidelities in her novels.
 He took no offence at this, and when Mitford proposed to dedicate The Pursuit of Love to "The Colonel", he insisted on his real name being used.